bwlewis/hclust_in_R/README.md

 in the stats package.

 I wrote these functions for my own use to help me understand how a basic hierarchical clustering method might be implemented.
-It's very short and easy to experiment with, and I think it could easily be extended to other variations on hierarchical clustering.
+It's very short (the clustering function `hc` is less than 50 lines, including comments) and easy to experiment with, and I think it could easily be extended to other variations on hierarchical clustering.

 This implementation is less efficient than R's `hclust` (written in Fortan), both in terms of memory use and performance.
 But it's easy to read and